bloodyKnuckles/where-is-module/README.md

 ### install

+`npm install -g where-is-module`

-Copy the `./bin/where-is-module` program to your computer, make it executable, and be sure the installation directory is in your $PATH.
+Or copy the `./bin/where-is-module` program to your computer, name it `whereismodule`, make it executable, and be sure the installation directory is in your $PATH.

 ### license